 Total Harmonic Distortion + Noise

 This is why the Steelseries GameDAC was built around an ESS Sabre 9018 DAC chip.
-ESS is well known in the audiophile circles, and its Sabre line is renowned for being the heart of many amazing sounding audio products.
-With -115 dB THD+N it’s one of the highest performance DAC components available.
-It was even the DAC chosen to be the core of Sennheiser’s astounding halo product, the Orpheus, at a price tag of $55 000.
+ESS is well-known in the audiophile circles, and its Sabre line is renowned for being the heart of many amazing sounding audio products.
+With -115 dB THD+N, it’s one of the highest performance DAC components available.
+Sennheiser’s astounding halo product, the Orpheus (priced at $55 000!) uses this DAC as its core.

 The effect of a great DAC